xorzero777/ccminer-nanashi/README.txt

 its command line interface and options.

   -a, --algo=ALGO       specify the algorithm to use
+                          bastion     use to mine Joincoin
+                          bitcore     use to mine Bitcore's Timetravel10
                           blake       use to mine Saffroncoin (Blake256)
                           blakecoin   use to mine Old Blake 256 blake2s     use to mine Nevacoin (Blake2-S 256) bmw         use to mine Midnight
-                          c11/flax    use to mine Chaincoin and Flax decred      use to mine Decred 180 bytes Blake256-14 deep        use to mine Deepcoin
+                          cryptolight use to mine AEON cryptonight (MEM/2) cryptonight use to mine XMR cryptonight, Bytecoin, Dash, DigitalNote, etc c11/flax    use to mine Chaincoin and Flax decred      use to mine Decred 180 bytes Blake256-14 deep        use to mine Deepcoin
                           dmd-gr      use to mine Diamond-Groestl
-                          fresh       use to mine Freshcoin
+                          equihash    use to mine ZEC, HUSH and KMD fresh       use to mine Freshcoin
                           fugue256    use to mine Fuguecoin
                           groestl     use to mine Groestlcoin
-                          heavy       use to mine Heavycoin
+                          hsr         use to mine Hshare
-                          jackpot     use to mine Jackpotcoin
+                          jackpot     use to mine Sweepcoin
                           keccak      use to mine Maxcoin
+                          keccakc     use to mine CreativeCoin
+                          lbry        use to mine LBRY Credits
                           luffa       use to mine Joincoin
+                          lyra2       use to mine CryptoCoin
-                          lyra2       use to mine Vertcoin
+                          lyra2v2     use to mine Vertcoin
-                          mjollnir    use to mine Mjollnircoin
+                          lyra2z      use to mine Zerocoin (XZC)
                           myr-gr      use to mine Myriad-Groest
-                          neoscrypt   use to mine FeatherCoin
-                          nist5       use to mine TalkCoin
+                          neoscrypt   use to mine FeatherCoin, Trezarcoin, Orbitcoin, etc nist5       use to mine TalkCoin
-                          penta       use to mine Joincoin / Pentablake quark       use to mine Quarkcoin
+                          penta       use to mine Joincoin / Pentablake phi         use to mine LUXCoin
+                          polytimos   use to mine Polytimos
+                          quark       use to mine Quarkcoin
                           qubit       use to mine Qubit
-                          scrypt      use to mine Scrypt coins
-                          scrypt:N    use to mine Scrypt-N (:10 for 2048 iterations)
-                          scrypt-jane use to mine Chacha coins like Cache and Ultracoin s3          use to mine 1coin
+                          scrypt      use to mine Scrypt coins (Litecoin, Dogecoin, etc) scrypt:N    use to mine Scrypt-N (:10 for 2048 iterations) scrypt-jane use to mine Chacha coins like Cache and Ultracoin s3          use to mine 1coin (ONE)
+                          sha256t     use to mine OneCoin (OC)
+                          sia         use to mine SIA
                           sib         use to mine Sibcoin
                           skein       use to mine Skeincoin
                           skein2      use to mine Woodcoin
+                          skunk       use to mine Signatum
+                          timetravel  use to mine MachineCoin
+                          tribus      use to mine Denarius
+                          x11evo      use to mine Revolver
                           x11         use to mine DarkCoin
                           x14         use to mine X14Coin
                           x15         use to mine Halcyon
                           x17         use to mine X17
-                          x17         use to mine X17
                           vanilla     use to mine Vanilla (Blake256)
+                          veltor      use to mine VeltorCoin
                           whirlpool   use to mine Joincoin
-                          zr5         use to mine ZiftrCoin
+                          wildkeccak  use to mine Boolberry (Stratum only) zr5         use to mine ZiftrCoin

   -d, --devices         gives a comma separated list of CUDA device IDs